Optimize healthcare delivery and reduce costs with Prescriptive analytics

 IBM Decision Optimization complements other IBM data science solutions such as machine learning, offering healthcare providers the tools to address their most complex challenges.
 It offers seamless integration between diverse technologies, enabling healthcare providers and payers to improve patient care, reduce costs and increase efficiency.

-You can learn about benefits of optimization and explore more client stories by visiting the Decision Optimization web page.
+You can learn about benefits of optimization and explore more client stories by visiting the Decision Optimization web page or take this interactive product tour to see Decision Optimization in action.